lauvergn/QDUtilLib/README.md

 - OMP=1 or 0: with or without openmp
 - LAPACK=1 or 0: with or without blas and lapack libraries
 - INT=4 or 8: change the integer kind default compilation option
-- RKIND=real64 or real32 or real 128: change the real kind
+- RKIND=real64 or real32 or real128: change the real kind

 Exemple:

 ```bash
 make FC=gfortran OPT=1 OMP=0 RKIND=real128